MarkSpector85/spring-data-jpa-poc/README.md

 ## Overview

-This Spring Boot project demonstrates the use of Spring Data JPA to interact with a PostgreSQL database.
+This Spring Boot project demonstrates the use of Spring Data JPA to interact with a MySQL database.
 It includes configurations for the data source, JPA, and Hibernate.
 This README provides instructions on setting up the project and running it.

 ## Prerequisites